 After checking out the visitor center and nearby Mather Point, we hopped on one of the that travel along the South Rim.
 These shuttles are a great stress-free way to access trails, viewpoints, and other points of interest, some of which are only accessible by bus.

 We hopped on and off the Red Route bus all afternoon, visiting amazing lookouts like Maricopa Point, Mohave Point, The Abyss, Pima Point, and more.
-We even did a short hike between two of the shuttle stops just to get our legs working.
+We even did a short hike between two of the shuttle stops along the Rim Trail just to get our legs working.

-If you want to catch a great sunset at the South Rim of the Grand Canyon, Hopi Point is the most famous spot, but you can find great views at Yaki and Pima Points, too.
+If you want to catch a great sunset at the South Rim of the Grand Canyon, Hopi Point is the most famous spot, but you can find great views at Yaki, Pima, and Yavapai Points, too.

 We then decided to drive to Flagstaff for the night in order to save some money on a hotel (it's NOT cheap to stay anywhere near the Grand Canyon during most of the year).